Data strategy for manufacturers – A CEO’s advice

 ‘As I see it, manufacturers must supply data to many systems and tools in the future.
 All of these need different data.
 In Norway, the discussion has lately been more misleading than informative.
 Single actors are developing digital frameworks and even formats that they want to establish as a standard.
 I think this will create bottlenecks for the global construction industry.
 This work has to be aligned between national and international standardisation bodies in order to ensure that the global industry will benefit from a common best practice applicable to all actors.’ – further explains Lars.

-The BIM standard ISO 19650 Organization of information about construction works – Information management using building information modelling parts 1 and 2 describes how and when players should exchange information.
+The upcoming BIM standard ISO 19650 Organization of information about construction works – Information management using building information modelling parts 1 and 2 describes how and when players should exchange information.
 It provides a clear division between geometry /objects (3D), information (data) and documents.
 It looks at the information requirements at all the stages of a building’s life cycle and the benefits of a systematic approach to data management.
-Moreover, the draft standards prEN ISO 23386 & prEN ISO 23387 are currently developed by CEN TC/442 to enrich and build upon the set of BIM standards that already feature ISO 19650, IFD, IFC, IDM.
-These standards will capture the process to author, maintain, manage data about construction objects within a common dictionary framework and structured data templates.
-In that sense, the guidance for manufacturers to enter the digital realm will soon be fully available in the form of the standards developed by CEN TC/442 and ISO TC/59.
-We assure you that they are just what the doctor ordered for the construction industry.
+It is just what the doctor ordered for the construction industry.

 Standard-based data strategy

-Understanding such standards and how to build a data strategy around them will create a competitive advantage for manufacturers.
+Understanding such standards and how to build a data strategy around it will create a competitive advantage for manufacturers.
 Grasping the digital strategy is a managerial task that will be put on the agenda in all companies.
+Contact your most important actors in the industry and start discussing.

 Furthermore, in Europe, builders and contractors are starting to agree on the use of IFC as a common data format and a number of software actors are developing the right IT tools for the job.
 The IFC and GS1 standards will be the data format at the forefront of all digital/data strategies in the construction sector.
 Manufacturers must understand how their products can be linked to their systems that in turn can be linked to information models (BIM).
 Machine-readable data is one of the main points, so that all actors can search for the right products or get the information they want.